 I’ve been playing Kirby games since the beginning, literally; Kirby’s Dream Land is my jam.
-After approximately seven hours, I have completed the latest title in the series.
+After approximately seven hours, I have completed the latest title in the series which is now available for the Nintendo Switch.
 If you like Kirby, Kirby Star Allies does not disappoint.
 Featuring the same pink puffball we all know and love, the story is just a touch dark for those old enough to understand but simplified and cutesy enough for all ages.
 You start your journey reclaiming your friends from the influence of the dark Jamba Hearts.
 Before you ask, no, these hearts are not the result of consuming too much Jamba Juice.
 While performing a dark ritual to bring forth an ancient evil, something went wrong and the Jamba Hearts were scattered, leading many to land on Kirby’s home planet.
 During your travels to help those who have been infected by this evil, and prevent it from rising again, you can make friends!

 In the opening scene, Kirby is exposed to one of these Jamba Hearts.
 Instead of turning him evil, it bestows upon him the ability to “make friends” with characters he would otherwise have had to battle.
 Kirby can influence up to three characters at a time to be his friends and fight alongside him on his journey.
 Each friend brings with them an ability that will help you along the way.
 Of the twenty-three abilities Kirby can gain from his “allies” we see four which are new and unique to this game: Artist, Festival, Spider and Staff.
 You also have the option of “augmenting” abilities, which happens when you combine the powers of two friends.
 Example: Blade Knight (sword) + Burning Leo (fire) = Sizzle Sword.
 You can also perform “Friend Actions” are key throughout the game, especially during the boss fight.
 Speaking of the boss fight/story wrap up, here’s where the dark part of the tale comes back into play.
 Without giving too much away for those who plan to play Kirby Star Allies, a lot happens pretty fast: multiple battles, some dark rituals, and a little bit of (human?) sacrifice for good measure.
 For our younger gamers, most of these themes will sail cleanly overhead; for those of us who are currently only children at heart it’s just a tad darker than you’d expect from an adorable little Kirby title.